-- 1) Represents the amounts which could have been earned by the Named Officer through 2016 performance at the threshold, target and maximum levels under the annual incentive plans described under "Performance-Based Annual Cash Incentive" in the Compensation Discussion and Analysis above.
-The actual amounts earned are shown in the "Non-equity incentive plan compensation" column in the Summary Compensation Table above. - (2) Represents the amount that could be earned by the Named Officer at the threshold, target and maximum levels of shares to be issued with respect to the performance stock units granted to the Named Officer under the Company's 2008 Management Equity Incentive Plan.
+(1) Represents the amounts which could have been earned by the Named Officer through 2016 performance at the threshold, target and maximum levels under the annual incentive plans described under "Performance-Based Annual Cash Incentive" in the Compensation Discussion and Analysis above.
+The actual amounts earned are shown in the "Non-equity incentive plan compensation" column in the Summary Compensation Table above.

+(2) Represents the amount that could be earned by the Named Officer at the threshold, target and maximum levels of shares to be issued with respect to the performance stock units granted to the Named Officer under the Company's 2008 Management Equity Incentive Plan.
 The performance period runs through December 31, 2018.
-The amounts shown are based upon the grant date fair value of the applicable number of shares of the Company's Common Stock. - (3) Represents time-vesting restricted stock unit awards granted to each Named Officer in 2016 under the Company's 2008 Management Equity Incentive Plan.
+The amounts shown are based upon the grant date fair value of the applicable number of shares of the Company's Common Stock.

+(3) Represents time-vesting restricted stock unit awards granted to each Named Officer in 2016 under the Company's 2008 Management Equity Incentive Plan.
 To earn the award, the officer must remain employed by the Company or a subsidiary through a date which is approximately the third anniversary of the grant date.
 Restricted stock units will also vest earlier upon a change in control or if the grantee's employment terminates due to death, disability or retirement under a Company retirement plan.
 Messrs.
-Lambert, Herring, Vartanian and McClaine are eligible to retire under the Company's pension plan. - Represents stock options granted to each Named Officer in 2016 under the Company's 2008 Management Equity Incentive Plan.
+Lambert, Herring, Vartanian and McClaine are eligible to retire under the Company's pension plan.

+(4) Represents stock options granted to each Named Officer in 2016 under the Company's 2008 Management Equity Incentive Plan.
 All of the options granted are non-qualified stock options.
 The options become exercisable on the third anniversary of the grant date or upon an earlier change in control.
 The exercise price of each option is the market closing price of the Common Stock on the grant date, and the options expire on the tenth anniversary of the grant date.
 Options are exercisable for up to five years (but not after the expiration date) following termination of employment due to death, disability or retirement.
 In the event of involuntary termination within two years after a change in control or in the event of termination with the consent of the Company, any vested options can be exercised within one year after the termination of employment (but not after the expiration date).
-In the event of resignation without the consent of the Company, any vested options can be exercised within 30 days after the termination of employment (but not after the expiration date).
-In the event of termination of options shall terminate as of the date of the termination of employment.
+In the event of resignation without the consent of the Company, any vested options can be exercised options can be exercised within 30 days after the termination of employment (but not after the expiration date).
+In the event of termination for cause, any outstanding option shall terminate as of the date of the termination of employment.

 (5) Represents restricted stock unit awards granted to Mr. Krause under the Company's Amended and Restated 2016 Management Equity Incentive Plan.
-To earn the award, the officer must remain employed - (5) Represents restricted stock unit awards granted to Mr. Krause under the Company's Amended and Restated 2016 Management Equity Incentive Plan.
 To earn the award, the officer must remain employed by the Company or a subsidiary through a date which is approximately the third anniversary of the grant date.
 Restricted stock units will also vest earlier upon a change in control or if the grantee's employment terminates due to death, disability or retirement under a Company retirement plan.